Designing a Basic Logic Model: Guidelines and Framework

 Size and Level of Detail

 The logic model should be of a size that readers can easily study the model without extensive reference and cross-comparisons between pages.
 Ideally, the logic model is one or at most two pages long.
-The level of detail should be sufficient for the reader to grasp the major items that go into an organization or program, what occurs to those inputs, the various outputs that results and the overall benefits/impacts (or outcomes) that occur and to which groups of people.
+The level of detail should be sufficient for the reader to grasp the major items that go into an organization or program, what occurs to those inputs, the various outputs that result, and the overall benefits/impacts (or outcomes) that occur and to which groups of people.

 Note the content of program logic models is often more specific than models for organizations.
 This level of specificity is often quite useful for program planners.

-Logic models typically depict the inputs, processes, outputs and outcomes associated with an organization and its programs.
+Logic models typically depict the inputs, processes, outputs, and outcomes associated with an organization and its programs.
 Don’t be concerned about your grasping the “correct” definition of each of the following terms.
 It’s more important to have some sense of what they mean — and even more important to be consistent in your use of the terms.

 These are materials that the organization or program takes in and then processes to produce the results desired by the organization.
 Types of inputs are people, money, equipment, facilities, supplies, people’s ideas, people’s time, etc. Inputs can also be major forces that influence the organization or programs.
-For example, the inputs to a nonprofit program that provides training to clients might include learners, training materials, teachers, classrooms, funding, paper and pencils, etc. Various laws and regulations effect how the program is conducted, for example, safety regulations, Equal Opportunity Employment guidelines, etc. Inputs are often associated with a cost to obtain and use the item — budgets are listings of inputs and the costs to obtain and/or use them.
+For example, the inputs to a nonprofit program that provides training to clients might include learners, training materials, teachers, classrooms, funding, paper and pencils, etc. Various laws and regulations affect how the program is conducted, for example, safety regulations, Equal Opportunity Employment guidelines, etc. Inputs are often associated with a cost to obtain and use the item — budgets are listings of inputs and the costs to obtain and/or use them.

 Processes (or Activities or Strategies or Methods)

 Processes are used by the organization or program to manipulate and arrange items to produce the results desired by the organization or program.
 Processes can range from putting a piece of paper on a desk to manufacturing a space shuttle.
 However, logic models are usually only concerned with the major recurring processes associated with producing the results desired by the organization or program.
-For example, the major processes used by a nonprofit program that provides training to clients might include recruitment of learners, pretesting of learners, training, post-testing and certification.
+For example, the major processes used by a nonprofit program that provides training to clients might include recruitment of learners, pretesting of learners, training, post-testing, and certification.

 Outputs are usually the tangible results of the major processes in the organization.
-They are usually accounted for by their number, for example, the number of students who failed or passed a test, courses taught, tests taken, teachers used, etc. Outputs are frequently misunderstood to indicate success of an organization or program.
+They are usually accounted for by their number, for example, the number of students who failed or passed a test, courses taught, tests taken, teachers used, etc. Outputs are frequently misunderstood to indicate the success of an organization or program.
 However, if the outputs aren’t directly associated with achieving the benefits desired for clients, then the outputs are poor indicators of the success of the organization and its programs.
 You can use many teachers, but that won’t mean that many clients were successfully trained.

 Outcomes are the (hopefully positive) impacts on those people whom the organization wanted to benefit with its programs.
 Outcomes are usually specified in terms of: